cskefu/cskefu.sync/README.md

 # CSKeFu Sync

-DevOps Service, Sync status with GitHub Webhooks, integrate with Feishu, etc.
+One component of DevOps Services, Sync status with GitHub Webhooks, integrate with Feishu, etc.

 ## Docker